hazelcast/hazelcast-reference-manual/src/Preface.md

 Support for Hazelcast is provided via <a href="https://github.com/hazelcast/hazelcast/issues" target="_blank">GitHub</a>, <a href="https://groups.google.com/forum/#!forum/hazelcast" target="_blank">Mail Group</a> and <a href="http://www.stackoverflow.com" target="_blank">StackOverflow</a>

-For information on support for Hazelcast Enterprise, please see <a href="hazelcast.com/pricing" target="_blank">hazelcast.com</a>.
+For information on the commercial support for Hazelcast and Hazelcast Enterprise, please see <a href="hazelcast.com/pricing" target="_blank">hazelcast.com</a>.

 ## Release Notes